In this article, we'll cover:

 Today, there are many types of public cloud services and cloud vendors available for organisations.

 The public cloud allows for multiple users to have access to the same resources.
 This access is granted over the internet.
-While the resources can be shared by multiple users, each session will be secure and private.
+While multiple users can share the resources, each session will be secure and private.
 Resources are scaled on-demand to each user, and multiple resource centres are available for access.
 Users are routed to the most efficient resource centre depending on their location.

 Expect a public cloud to feature: